-There are plenty of ways to improve the performance of your digital darkroom, from the hardware you use to the processes you put in place.
+There are plenty of ways to improve your workstation and the performance of your digital darkroom, from the hardware you use to the processes you put in place.
 This will ensure your time isn’t wasted while you’re waiting for your computer to catch up, as well as being able to find shots easily and making sure they’re kept safe too.

 1 More RAM